Draft Cooke Aquaculture permit modifications to raise steelhead

-The company wants to raise all-female, sterile rainbow trout, also known as steelhead.
+We drafted revised permits at four facilities to allow Cooke Aquaculture to raise all-female, sterile rainbow trout, also known as steelhead.
 As steelhead are native to Washington, they are not part of the 2018 law phasing out non-native species in marine fish farming by 2022.
-However, if we modify the permits it will not extend the life of the permits, which expire in 2024.
+However, this draft permit modification does not extend the life of the permits, which expire in 2024.
 The current permits were originally issued to allow for two years of closure activities and monitoring after the facilities aquatic lands leases from the DNR expire in 2022.

 Submitting written comments